teilomillet/jiki/docs/reference.md

 ### Roots and Conversation State Management

 The Model Context Protocol (MCP) includes the concept of "Roots", which allows a client application (like Jiki) to inform the MCP server about its current contextual boundaries or accessible resources.
-This might include accessible file paths, user identifiers, or database schemas relevant to the ongoing interaction.
-The server can leverage this information to tailor its behavior or the actions of its tools.
+The server can leverage this information to tailor its behavior.
+(See [MCP Docs on Roots](https://modelcontextprotocol.io/docs/concepts/architecture#roots)).

-Managing these roots is particularly important for enabling persistent, stateful conversations, especially across different sessions.
-Jiki abstracts the handling of this state through the `IConversationRootManager` interface.
-Implementations of this interface are responsible for determining the relevant roots and other contextual data for a conversation, providing methods to `snapshot` this state into a serializable format, and allowing the conversation context (including roots) to be restored later using `resume`.
-This mechanism is key to enabling Jiki applications to maintain continuity in long-running or multi-session interactions.
+While MCP Roots relate to informing the *server* about context, Jiki also needs a mechanism to save and restore the *client-side* conversation state (message history, recent tool calls) for persistence across sessions or requests.
+Jiki abstracts this client-side state management through the `IConversationRootManager` interface.

+**Integration:** An implementation of `IConversationRootManager` can be provided to the `JikiOrchestrator` via the optional `conversation_root_manager` argument in its constructor (`__init__`).

+**Functionality:**
+*   Implementations of this interface are responsible for defining *what* client-side state needs saving and loading.
+*   The interface requires implementing `snapshot()` to serialize the relevant state into a dictionary and `resume()` to restore the state from such a dictionary.

+**Default Behavior:** If no custom `conversation_root_manager` is provided to the orchestrator, the orchestrator instance *itself* acts as the default manager.
+Its built-in `snapshot()` and `resume()` methods handle saving and loading the internal message list (`_messages`) and the list of tool calls from the last turn (`_last_tool_calls`).

+**Usage:** The `snapshot()` and `resume()` methods (whether default or custom) are intended to be called *externally* by the application using the orchestrator instance.
+For example, a web application might call `snapshot()` after processing a request to save the state to a database and `resume()` at the start of the next request to load it.
+They are *not* automatically called by the orchestrator during its internal processing loop.

+**Distinction from MCP Roots:** While a custom `IConversationRootManager` *could* potentially include data relevant to MCP Roots within its snapshot, the interface's primary role in Jiki's structure is client-side conversation state persistence.
+Communicating MCP Roots to the server is typically a responsibility of the `IMCPClient` implementation.

 ::: jiki.roots.conversation_root_manager.IConversationRootManager
     options:
       show_root_heading: false
       show_source: false
-      heading_level: 4 # Adjusted heading level for better hierarchy
+      heading_level: 4 # Keep heading level as previously adjusted
       show_bases: true

 ## Tools and Resources